Analysing key changes in the IT landscape based on global, economic and governance factors.

 - 70% of juniors can't solve problems without an LLM.

-The problem is the lack of mentorship.
-Companies like Red Hat, Microsoft, Google (Google Cloud Skills Boost) keep a balance through mentoring programs and internal courses.
-But most will have to live with this in 2025.
+The problem is the lack of mentoring - companies like Red Hat, Microsoft, Google (Google Cloud Skills Boost) maintain balance through mentoring programs and internal courses.
+But the remaining majority will have to live with this in 2026.

 Mental health is a competitive advantage for recruitment and retention.